What were the various goals and types of services provided by the American G.I. Forum?

 Founded in 1948 in Corpus Christi, Texas, Dr. Hector Perez Garcia formed the American G.I.
 Forum as an organization determined to advocate for the rights of Mexican American military veterans.
 Dr. Garcia served as a medical doctor in the United States Army during WW II and experienced sentiments of racism among many soldiers.
 He decided to form the American G.I.
 Forum as a post-war response to unfair treatment of Mexican American military veterans.
 Upon returning from World War II, many Mexican American military veterans faced discrimination as they sought to re-acclimate to civilian life.
 As Henry A.J.
 Ramos states in his book on the history of the American G.I.
 Forum, “If Mexican Americans had fought for this nation against the forces of barbarism and inequality abroad, then surely they would combat the persistence of these forces back home as they affected their families and communities.”

-The American G.I.
-Forum continues its legacy today with more than eighty-five active chapters in over thirteen states!
+In 2013, the American G.I.
+Forum continues its legacy with more than 85 active chapters in 13 states.
 The organization continually exemplifies its motto: “Education is our freedom and freedom should be everybody’s business!”
 Dedicated to the vision and goals of its founder, the American G.I.
-Forum still strives to encourage higher education, selfless service, loyal patriotism, social and political advocacy, and inspire community.
+Forum still strives to encourage higher education, selfless service, loyal patriotism, social and political advocacy, and inspires community.

 "There is an undercover history everywhere and it is begging to come out.
 It's up to you to choose whether to dig it up or leave it alone."